allangg107/Recommender-Tool/README.md

 pip install -r requirements.txt

 # Starting
-Program is started simply by running the command following command in the terminal:
+Program is started simply by running the following command in the terminal:

 python main2.py